 It’s important to recognize the role the tobacco retail environment plays in youth access and use of tobacco products.
 For many children and teens, their exposure to tobacco products begins at their local convenience store.
 About half of middle and high school students visit a convenience store at least once a week.
 Kids who shop at convenience stores regularly are more at risk of starting to smoke than kids who don’t shop at convenience stores.
 Why?
 Because the tobacco industry spends billions of dollars each year to advertise its products in local retail establishments, from large chains to small mom and pop shops.

-According to the most recent Federal Trade Commission (FTC) Cigarette and Smokeless Reports in 2018 the tobacco industry spent $8.4 billion on marketing cigarettes at the point of sale, and $659 million on marketing smokeless tobacco products.
+According to the most recent Federal Trade Commission (FTC) Cigarette and Smokeless Reports in 2020 the tobacco industry spent $7.84 billion on marketing cigarettes at the point of sale, and $567 million on marketing smokeless tobacco products.
 Additional funds are paid to retailers to offer their tobacco products at discounted prices.
 This accounts for more than three quarters of the industry’s total marketing dollars.
 The money they spend in retail keeps advertisements prominent and prices low.

 For years, researchers have been investigating the effect tobacco marketing has on not only youth access but youth actually starting to smoke.
 It has been well-established that exposure to tobacco advertising and promotions in the retail environment is directly related to future youth tobacco use.
 In fact, youth more frequently exposed to tobacco promotion are more likely to not only try smoking but become a regular smoker.